How to Increase Engagement on Twitter in 2026 (15 Tips)

 Use Twitter Videos to Get More Clicks and Retweets

-Along with this is the fact that 93% of Twitter video views happen on mobile.
-With this in mind, remember to add subtitles so people can watch videos in public places without the sound on.
+The majority of Twitter video views happen on mobile.
+With this in mind, add subtitles so people can watch videos in public places without the sound on.

 Use Memes and GIFs to Boost Twitter Engagement